ItsiW/VILF/places/wonderful-asian-restaurant.md

 phone: "+19292343777"
 ---

 Not wonderful.
 Maybe Asian.
-Definitely food.
+Definitely restaurant.

 I got a mapo tofu and it'd never seen a mapo before in it's life.